Ω

 plhak

-George Plhak's N-S Axis Trough Tracking Mount
+George Plhak's N-S Axis Parabolic Trough Tracking Mount

 Note!
 This animation is of an earlier revission.